pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1560 Grep and Linux Dictionary

+Today I started to learn about the [grep](https://man.cx/grep(1)) in Linux.
+I practice performing some grep commands using different Metacharacters like anchors and brackets.
+Also I discovered that Linux distributions have a dictionary, and yes this is amazing look in the /usr/share/dict/words path.
+On my work I read the pandas documentation about the [to_dict](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_dict.html) because I need to work with this functionality.

 ### Day 1559 Python and Flexibility

 Today I was working in a task that needs to be performed fast, I choice Python to create and execute the task duw to the Python simplicity and their useful libraries to work with files, I have a lot of desire to learn how to apply TDD for this simple task working with Python, my testing skills in Python are little.